 Have you recently lost your job?
-If so, you might be wondering whether you have grounds for a wrongful termination lawsuit against your former employer.
+If so, you might be wondering whether you have grounds for a wrongful termination lawsuit.
 In Texas, as in other states, employees work at will.
 This means an employee can generally be fired at any time and for any reason, or for no reason at all.

 But there are some exceptions to the at-will rule.
-If your Texas employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, for example, you may have a legal claim against your employer for wrongful termination.
+For example, if your Texas employer fires you for discriminatory reasons, in violation of an employment contract, or in retaliation for exercising your rights, you may have a legal claim for wrongful termination.

-Texas law prohibits employment discrimination based on race, color, national origin, sex, religion, disability, age (40 and older), and genetic information.
-Texas employers must comply with these laws if they have at least fifteen employees.
+Texas law prohibits employment discrimination based on race, color, national origin, sex, pregnancy, religion, disability, age (40 and older), and genetic information.
+Texas employers must comply with these laws if they have at least 15 employees.

 State and federal laws give employees the right to take time off work for certain civic obligations and personal responsibilities.
 Employers may not discipline or fire workers for exercising these rights.
 In Texas, these rights include:

 If you think you were fired illegally, talk to an employment or wrongful termination lawyer in Texas.
 Whether you want to get your job back, negotiate a settlement, or file a lawsuit, a lawyer can help you assert your legal rights.
 A lawyer can also inform you of any other claims that you might have under state or local law.

 Learn if you have been wrongfully terminated and if you are protected under your state's labor laws.

 Find out what a court can award if you win a wrongful termination lawsuit.